-Learn about gridlines in PowerPoint 2016 for Windows.
+Learn about working with gridlines in PowerPoint 2016 for Windows.
 Also, learn how you can view and hide them.

 Author: Geetesh Bajaj